Self-declaration vs Notified Body: when is an NB needed?

 Section titled “The RED special case”The RED is the directive where the choice arises most often in consumer and industrial electronics.
 Four technical criteria decide:

 - Are all article 3.2 harmonised standards fully applicable to the product?
 If yes, module A is possible.
-If no, partial A1 or B+C is required.
+If no, B+C (or H) is required.

 - Is article 3.1(a), health and safety, covered by EN 62368-1 and the field-exposure assessment (EN 62311 or EN 50385)?
 If yes, module A. If not, third-party examination.

-- Does article 3.3, cybersecurity, data protection, fraud prevention, call for basic assurance only?
-With EN 18031 at basic level, module A remains possible.
-For substantial or high levels, or for requirements outside EN 18031, a Notified Body becomes necessary.
+- Does article 3.3, cybersecurity, data protection, fraud prevention, stay clear of the EN 18031 restrictions?
+With EN 18031 applied in full and no OJEU-citation restriction triggered, module A remains possible.
+If a restriction applies (no-password option, parental controls for toys and childcare, secure updates for financial assets) or requirements fall outside EN 18031, a Notified Body becomes necessary.

 - Does the product use SDR (software-defined radio) or proprietary modes not described in standards?
 If yes, module B+C almost always.

-For a cellular product with eSIM and substantial cybersecurity, the typical stack is RED EU-type examination + PTCRB certification + cybersecurity audit.
+For a cellular product with eSIM whose cybersecurity requires a Notified Body, the typical stack is RED EU-type examination + PTCRB certification + cybersecurity audit.
 The bill is heavy, but it matches a product that justifies it.

 The decision framework